Autism and Eating Disorders: Autistic Traits & Food Challenges

 Medically reviewed by Julie Dodson, MA, LCSW

 Autism and eating disorders may not often be discussed concerning their comorbidity.
 However, anyone can have an eating disorder.
 Autistic people with eating disorders may face more complications in receiving treatment and help.
-Understanding the connection between these conditions and the support options available can help children and adults with autism receive support.
+Understanding the connection between eating disorders and autism, and the support options available can help children and adults with autism receive care.

 A man sits cross legged in a chair in his home and loks at thelaptop open in his lap.